zenparsing/htmltag/README.md

 class CustomActions {

   createRoot() {
-    // Creates a root code for the resulting tree
+    // Creates a root node for the resulting tree
   }

   createElement(tag, parent) {